Netflix to pay Comcast for faster speeds

 As part of the deal, Netflix will deliver its movies and TV programs to Comcast's broadband network directly as opposed through third party providers, giving viewers faster streaming speeds for watching movies and TV programs.

-It also could force Netflix to strike similar arrangements, known in the industry as interconnect agreements, with other major broadband providers like Verizon and AT&T.
+It also could force Netflix to strike similar arrangements, known in the industry as interconnect agreements, with other major broadband providers like Verizon (VZ.N) and AT&T (T.N).

 The combined company would have a near 30 percent share of the U.S. pay television market, as well as be the major provider of broadband Internet access.